ella-jones/EllaJones_T2A2/README.md

 GitHub link: https://github.com/ella-jones/EllaJones_T2A2.git

-Ensure that Python 3 and PostgreSQL are installed.
+Ensure that Python3 and PostgreSQL are installed.

 Open the command line/terminal and run the following PostgreSQL command:
 >psql